Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go.md

 ## Amplitude SDK Plugin

 Plugins allow you to extend Amplitude SDK's behavior by, for example, modifying event properties (enrichment type) or sending to a third-party APIs (destination type).
-A plugin is an object with methods `Setup()` and `Execute()`.
+A plugin is struct with methods `Setup()` and `Execute()`.

 ### Plugin.Setup

-This method contains logic for preparing the plugin for use and has `Config` instance as a parameter.
+This method contains logic for preparing the plugin for use and has `Config` struct as a parameter.
 The expected return value is `nil`.
-A typical use for this method, is to copy configuration from `config` or instantiate plugin dependencies.
+A typical use for this method, is to copy configuration from `Config` or instantiate plugin dependencies.
 This method is called when the plugin is registered to the client via `client.Add()`.

 ### Plugin.Execute

 This method contains the logic for processing events and has `*Event` as parameter.
-If used as enrichment type plugin, the expected return value is the modified/enriched event; while if used as a destination type plugin, the expected return value is `Nil`.
+If used as enrichment type plugin, the expected return value is the modified/enriched event; while if used as a destination type plugin, the expected return value is `nil`.
 This method is called for each event, including Identify, GroupIdentify and Revenue events, that is instrumented using the client interface.

 ### Plugin Examples